 D) CRUs are preferentially contained within an individual TAD in NECs.
 Line graph shows the percentage of CRUs with different proportions of interactions that reside within an individual TAD (blue) and the summary statistics (mean and 95% confidence error bars) obtained for 1000 random samples, keeping same CRU structure (grey).
 There is a significant tendency for CRUs to be contained entirely within a TAD (permutation test, * denotes p-value<0.001).
 In addition, fewer CRUs span entirely over a TAD boundary (permutation test, * denotes p-value<0.001).
 The 1000 random samples were generated by permutations of CRUs across all promoter fragments, retaining the same overall CRU structure.
 Error bars show 95% confidence intervals.
 Data shown are for NECs (n=9361 CRUs).

 E) Percentage of CRUs that cross TAD boundaries in ESCs and NECs.
 Orange bars show results for ESCs and NECs; grey bars show results for 1000 random permutations of CRUs across all promoter fragments, keeping the overall CRU structure.
 Error bars show 95% confidence intervals.
-Promoters overlapping TAD boundaries were excluded from this analysis, as were interactions where both ends were not included in any TAD.
+For ESCs, we show the results obtained with TADs called by two different methods (left, Dixon et al., 2012; right, this study) Promoters overlapping TAD boundaries were excluded from this analysis, as were interactions where both ends were not included in any TAD.
 CRUs in both ESCs and NECs cross TAD boundaries less frequently than expected by random as the difference in height between the orange and grey bars is larger than the 95% confidence interval (permutation test, p-value<0.001).

 F) Number of PIRs per CRU in ESCs (left) and NECs (right), separated by whether the CRU crosses a TAD boundary (“Inter-TAD”) or is contained within an individual TAD (“Intra-TAD”).
 In both cell types, CRUs crossing TAD boundaries have significantly more interactions than CRUs fully contained within a TAD (ESCs - p-value<0.001, NECs - p-value<0.001, according to two-sided Wilcoxon rank sum tests).